OpenBuildRight/report-mapper-frontend-ssr/CONTRIBUTING.md

 # Contributing
+This is an exciting and important project.
+Contributors are welcome!

 ## Development Environment Setup
+The development environment requires setting up the basic node tooling as well as starting several other mock services for the application to connect to.

 ### Dependencies
+The following dependencies are needed for local development environment setup.
+Follow the documentation for each tool.

 #### Node

 You will first need the right node version installed.
-The easiest way to manage node is with [nvm](https://www.nvmnode.com/).
+The easiest way to manage [Node](https://nodejs.org/en) is with [nvm](https://www.nvmnode.com/).
 You will then need to enable corepack.

 ```shell